 Are you buying or selling a business?
-Then you need to think about what will happen to your employees.
-The first step is to get to know the Transfer of Undertakings (Protection of Employment) Regulations, commonly known as TUPE.
-Read on for a summary of the basics for all savvy, small and medium business owners.
+Then you’ll need to think about what will happen to the employees of the company being transferred.
+The first step is to get to know the Transfer of Undertakings (Protection of Employment) Regulations 2006 (as amended by the 2014 Regulations), commonly known as TUPE.
+Read on for a summary of the basics for small and medium business owners.

 In short, TUPE protects the rights of employees when the business or commercial contract that they are working on changes to new ownership.
-It ensures that employees who find themselves transferred to a new business, retain exactly the same hours and rate of pay as they were contracted to with the old employer.
+It ensures that employees who find themselves transferred to a new employer, retain exactly the same hours and rate of pay and other contractual benefits as they had with the old employer.

 When does TUPE apply?